Our transfer student admission decisions are based on a thorough review of your submitted application.

 Each student is looked at based on the information provided in their application.
 We do not have a limited number of spaces available for transfer students.
 With that said, it is competitive to transfer to some majors once at Illinois.
 You should only select to start in DGS if you are an exploring student.

 There are some majors that are more difficult to transfer to than others once on campus.
-For example, some majors within the College of Engineering (especially Computer Science, Bioengineering, and Mechanical Engineering) are more competitive than others.
-It is also important to not that students are not eligible to transfer to the College of Business once they enroll at Illinois as a DGS student.
-If you wish to declare a major in the College of Business you should apply directly to that program.
+It is also important to note that transfer students are not eligible to transfer to the College of Business or the College of Engineering once they enroll at Illinois as a DGS student.
+If you wish to declare a major in either of these colleges, you should apply directly to that program.

 Notifications of admissions for transfer students are done on a rolling basis.
 You'll be notified of a decision by mid-April.